roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/YAML file configurations.md

               claimName: wordpress-mysql-pv-claim
     ```

--   The following example shows the content of the wordpress-kubernetes-db-service.yaml file:
+-   The following template is an example of the wordpress-kubernetes-db-service.yaml file:

     ```
     apiVersion: v1